ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 In order to critique this visualization, I chose to use the 'Data Visualization Effectiveness Profile'.
 Here, I will evaluate it across seven criteria: *Usefulness, Completeness, Perceptability, Truthfulness, Intuitiveness, Aesthetics and Engagement*.

 **Usefulness**
+Usefulness is determined based in the needs of the audience and is measured on a scale from Useless to Very useful.
+It is very important to understand the wage gap that exixts between genders and hence, it is important to represent this information in a way in which everyone can understand it.
+However, in this visual, it would have been useful to show the number of people in the market separated by gender.
+This  will then start a conversation about causes that drive wage gap based on the industry.
+The visual is focused on civilian Employed Population who are 16+ years of age.
+The plot does not differentiate between those who are full-time employees and thsoe who are part-time employees.
+We should also consider the fact that a few of the participants are student who are working part-time.
+Maternity can be a cause for women to be out of the job market for a while which can skew data.
+Hence, adding some more relevant information would have increased the usefulness of the visual.

 **Completeness**
+Completeness is determined based on the extent to which information represented helps produce the right amount of understanding.
+It is measured on a scale from No relevant data to all relevant data.
+The visualization here provides no information about the number of people in a particular industry even though it's a focal point of the article and the data set.
+It would be useful to also provide some information about full-time and part-time employees.
+The use of a spherical graphic is a good way of enuring that visually, the gender gap between and women is not missed.

 **Perceptability**